Florida Paralegal Career and Salary Guide

 Paralegal Certification in Florida

 Florida, like most other states, does not have certification requirements for paralegals.
 Florida defines paralegals as paraprofessionals who can perform specified legal tasks under the direct supervision of a licensed attorney.
-There are no minimum education qualifications or training requirements.
-However, most employers prefer to hire paralegal candidates who have some formal training, such as a degree or certificate.
-A degree or certificate can also qualify you for voluntary certification from organizations like the National Association of Legal Assistants (NALA, the Paralegal Association); the National Federation of Paralegal Associations (NFPA); or the American Alliance of Paralegals (AAPI).
-At the state level, registration with the Florida Bar is not mandatory; however, membership in the Florida Registered Paralegal Program offers voluntary paralegal registration for professionals who meet eligibility requirements through a combination of education, certification, and work experience.
+A degree or certificate in paralegal studies can also qualify you for voluntary certification from organizations like the National Association of Legal Assistants (NALA, the Paralegal Association); the National Federation of Paralegal Associations (NFPA); or the American Alliance of Paralegals Inc. (AAPI).
 For further information on certification opportunities, see our guide to becoming a paralegal.

 Florida Paralegal Career and Salary Outlook

-Corporate paralegal jobs are also available in Florida.
-Large corporations that are based in the state that may hire paralegals include Publix, Darden Restaurants, Carnival Cruise Line, and Genesis Corporation.
-Paralegals can also find opportunities at smaller companies, as well as state and local government agencies.
-LinkedIn is a good research resource where you can search on geography (Florida or city-level) for “paralegal” to find networking opportunities and also companies most associated with users identifying as paralegals; companies in Florida with the most users as paralegals include:
+Florida paralegals can find opportunities to work in corporate legal departments, government agencies, or private law firms.
+They may also find positions in smaller businesses and state or local government agencies.
+LinkedIn is a good research resource where you can search on geography (Florida or city-level) for “paralegal” to find networking opportunities, job postings, and companies most associated with users identifying as paralegals; companies in Florida with the most users as paralegals include:

-• Cole, Scott & Kissane PA
+- Cole, Scott & Kissane PA

-• Greenberg Traurig LLP
+- Greenberg Traurig LLP

-• Quintairos, Prieto, Wood, & Boyer PA
+- Quintairos, Prieto, Wood, & Boyer P.A.

 Visit our careers page to learn more about different career tracks for paralegals.